Fintech0→1WebB2B SaaS

 The brand visual language — a combinatorial system of geometric shapes serving as entity identifiers across the product.
 Each connected accounting source gets a distinct but coherent identity.
 Clean, systematic, scalable.

-With a tight delivery schedule and an engineering team ready to build, brand and product work ran simultaneously.
 The product itself required designing for high-density structured data — entities, accounts, currencies, exchange rates, debit/credit columns — without losing legibility.

 Translucent accounts payable transaction view